kimwalisch/primecount/doc/Easy-Special-Leaves.md

 In the combinatorial prime counting algorithms the computation of the special leaves is the computationally most expensive task.
 In order to speed up that computation Deleglise and Rivat have split up the special leaves into easy special leaves and hard special leaves.
-The contribution of each easy special leaf can be computed in O(1) using a PrimePi[n] lookup table whereas the contribution of each hard special leaf requires use of the partial sieve function phi(x, a) and can hence not be computed in O(1).
+The contribution of each easy special leaf can be computed in O(1) using a PrimePi[n] lookup table whereas the contribution of each hard special leaf requires evaluating the partial sieve function phi(x, a) and cannot be computed in O(1).

 In the computation of the easy special leaves we need to look up the number of primes below n with n < x^(1/2).
 Since a PrimePi[n] lookup table of size x^(1/2) is much too large to be practical, Deleglise-Rivat have suggested segmenting the Interval